Wiz1101/My_IoT_Project/README.md

 ![Alt text](img/circuit.png)

-Figure 2: Wiring of the components
+Figure 3: Wiring of the components

-The EPS32 is put on in right side of the breadboard so the left side pins of the microcontroller can be used.
+The EPS8266 is put on in right side of the breadboard.
 It is powerd by a micro USB cable either connected to a power supply or to a computer.
 The Vin pin is connected to the breadboards power supply line to give power to the senors and the GND pin is conneced to the GND line.

 Both sensors have a GND pin that is also connected to the breadboards GND line VCC that is connected to the breadboards power supply line.
 Then each have one data transfer pin, since the capacitive soil moisture sensor is a analog senor then the data pin is wired to a ADC (Analogue to Digital Converter)  pin in this case GPIO36 and DHT11 is connected to GPIO14.